GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 >
 > Each dataset in `spec.data` MAY contain `values`, which will be overwritten if `data` property passed to the component contains a matching dataset.
 >
-> Refer to [Vega Docs: Data](https://vega.github.io/vega/docs/data/) for more information.
+> Refer to [Vega.js Docs: Data](https://vega.github.io/vega/docs/data/) for more information.

 {{#docs-demo as |demo|}}